lizmat/articles/5to6-phasers.md

     say $!;           # Goodbye cruel world␤  in block ...
     say "Alive again!"

-In Perl 5 you can use the return value of `try` in an expression:
+In Perl 5 you can use the return value of `eval` in an expression:

     # Perl 5
     my $foo = eval { ... };  # undef if exception was thrown

-That works the same way in Perl 6:
+That works the same way in Perl 6 for `try`:

     # Perl 6
     my $foo = try { ... };   # returns Nil if exception was thrown